cypress-io/cypress-documentation/source/tutorials/build-and-test-todo/project-setup.md

 ### Dev dependencies

+Aside from Cypress, all of the dev dependencies for this project are here to build our application.
+Webpack and babel will handle building our JavaScript and JSX and putting the required output in the `build` directory.
 ## Build and serve the application

 Now it's time to fire up this application and see what we'll be working with.
 In a terminal, we can run